AasaChristian/Sprint-Challenge-Authentication/README.md

 - [ ] What is the purpose of using _sessions_?

+    1 Sessions are used to save data like keys used to verify a user has login credincials.

 - [ ] What does bcrypt do to help us store passwords in a secure manner.

+    It incryps the passwork before saving it to db.

 - [ ] What does bcrypt do to slow down attackers?

+    Hashes the encryped password

 - [ ] What are the three parts of the JSON Web Token?

+    Payload header Signature

 ## Minimum Viable Product